SPR Instrument design

 The use of grating couplers (GC) for sensors was first introduced in 1983 (7).
 The GC system makes use of the physics of a diffraction grating.
 For GC the sinusoidal grating is the optimal grating and the angle at which light couples into the waveguide depends on the biomolecules on the outside of the grating.
 The period (top-to-top) and amplitude (top-to-trough) of the grating will determine the wavelength of resonance.
 The grating replaces the need for a glass prism in traditional SPR.
 The grating is covered with gold.
 The light source illuminates the surface of the chip and the reflected light is captured by a CCD camera.
 By varying the incidence angle and measuring the reflected light intensity, a binding curve is created.

-The angle of coupling of the light into a waveguide can be described by formula 1.4.
+The angle of coupling of the light into a waveguide can be described by the grating formula.
 In this formula neff is the effective refractive index of the waveguide mode excited by the input coupling.
 The refractive index of the ambient, vacuum wavelength and grating constant are denoted by na, lambda (λ), and LAMBDA (Δ), respectively.
 The diffraction order is denoted by k.
-The effective refractive index, neff, of the GC will change depending on the concentration of particles within a sample..
+The effective refractive index, neff, of the GC will change depending on the concentration of particles within a sample.

 There are two common optical configurations for GC sensors: input and output grating couplers.
 An input grating coupler needs a light source to be shone through the substrate onto the GC.
 The sample affects the coupling angle, and a detector on the end of the waveguide senses the presence of light.
 On the other hand, an output grating coupler uses a pre-coupled light source.
 When the light reaches the GC, it is uncoupled at an angle dependent on the neff.
 The detector, which is not attached to the GC, observes this reflection.